s311354/Louis/_posts/2019-07-06-How_to_document_your_code_by_using_doxygen.md

 ---
 layout: post
-title: How to document your code by using doxygen
+title: How to document your C++ Porgram by using Doxygen
-tags: [Doxygen]
+tags: [Doxygen, C_C_plus_plus]
 ---
+[UPDATED: 2022/03/08]

 ## Purpose
 In order to quickly recap your code, documenting your code is one of the effective methods and also readable.
 Doxygen supports the de facto standard for creating documentation for C and C++ program, but it also supports other popular programming languages such as Java and Python.
 It also allows us to generate a fully structured set of HTML or Latex page from the program source code.

 For avoiding to forget bit and pieces of using Doxygen, I recorded a few pieces of information and also put a simple [C program](https://github.com/s311354/Doxygen_practice) and a simple [C++ program](https://github.com/s311354/Leetcode_practice) which contain some Doxygen code snippets.
 Once processed with Doxygen, it gives <a href="{{ site.baseurl }}/data/doxygen_c/html_c_program/">C output</a> and <a href="{{ site.baseurl }}/data/doxygen_c/html_c_plus/">C ++ output</a>.
+Hope this post would be helpful.

 ## How to document your code
 There are four steps that you should follow:

 <h4><a name=""></a> Generate doxygen </h4>